 Reports such as Tag Ranking allow you to view how each keywords in each tag are performing against each other.

-Search Demand Trends shows the historic number of searches for keywords split by tag.
+Search Demand Trends lets you compare monthly search volume trends of keywords split by tag.

-Some ways of using tags include (but are not limited to):
+Some traditional ways of using tags include (but are not limited to):

 Each keyword can have an unlimited number of tags assigned to it, so you can mix and match multiple tags for even better segmentation.